openedx/edx-documentation/en_us/shared/preface.rst

 The `EdX Learner's Guide`_ and the `Open edX Learner's Guide`_ are available on the docs.edx.org web page.
-Because learners are currently only guided to this resource through the courseware, we encourage course teams to provide learners with links to these guides as needed in course updates or discussions.
+Because learners are currently only guided to this resource through the course, we encourage course teams to provide learners with links to these guides as needed in course updates or discussions.

 ==============